Thecarisma/themata/README.rst

     html_theme = 'milkish'

 Each of the themes has theme options to customize the look of the generated pages.
-The options for each of the themes can be viewd on their documentation page (links above).
+The options for each of the themes can be view on their documentation page (links above).

 Documentation
 -------------

 The full documentation is at `https://thecarisma.github.io/themata <https://thecarisma.github.io/themata>`_.
+To read the documentation offline run the `gendoc.bat` command in the docs/ folder to generate a **dist** folder.

 How it works
 -------------